 - Structural factors.
 There is structural unemployment due to the fast-changing nature of the economy.
 For example, manufacturing jobs have been lost due to the economy becoming more service sector based.
 Some unemployed workers have found it difficult to get jobs in new high tech industries because they lack the relevant skills.

 - Geographical unemployment.
 Unemployment is higher in certain regions and particular areas (e.g. north).
 There are geographical immobilities making it difficult for the unemployed to move to the south, where more jobs are available.

 - Frictional unemployment.
 There is always some unemployment due to frictional factors, e.g. it takes time for the unemployed to find a new job.

 - Youth Unemployment is highest amongst young workers – often because they lack skills or the right motivation.

 - see also: Causes of unemployment

 Youth Unemployment in the UK

 Youth unemployment 1992-2012 See more on youth unemployment

-The Phillips Curve suggests there is a trade off between unemployment and inflation.
-Higher economic growth helps reduce unemployment, but inflation is likely to increase.
-By contrast, a reduction in demand would cause job losses and unemployment to increase, but reduce inflationary pressure.
-However, in the real world many other variables can lead to a breakdown in this trade off between the two.
+The Phillips Curve suggests there is a trade-off between unemployment and inflation.
+The theory is that higher economic growth helps reduce unemployment, but inflation is likely to increase.
+By contrast, a reduction in demand would cause job losses and unemployment to increase but reduce inflationary pressure.
+However, in the real world, many other variables can lead to a breakdown in this trade-off between the two.